-The Support Services Division is led by Captain Daniel Adams.
-This division is comprised of the Courthouse and Law Enforcement Center security management, the Racine County Sheriff's Office Records Bureau, and the Planning and Training Office.
+The Support Services Division is led by Captain Cary Madrigal.
+This division is comprised of the Racine County Courthouse and Law Enforcement Center security management and the Racine County Sheriff's Office Records Bureau.

 The main objective of the Courthouse and Law Enforcement security management is to provide a safe and secure environment for all men and women who frequent our court facilities.
+The Courts and Conveyances roster is responsible for securely transporting incarcerated subjects from the Racine County Jail to their court appearances, assisting judges and their court staff with safety issues and precautionary measures, and responding to calls for service at the Racine County Courthouse and Law Enforcement Center to assist its citizens.